puppetlabs/puppetlabs-terraform/README.md

 -   `dir`: (Optional) Path to Terraform project directory.
 Path is relative to CWD, unless an absolute path is specified.
 -   `state`: (Optional) Path to read and save state.
 Defaults to `terraform.tfstate`.
 Path is relative to `dir`.
+-   `state_out`: (Optional) Path to write state to that is different than `state`.
+This can be used to preserve the old state.
+Path is relative to `dir`.
 -   `target`: (Optional) Resource to target.
 Operation will be limited to this resource and its dependencies.
 Accepts a single resource string or an array of resources.
 -   `var`: (Optional) Set Terraform variables, expects a hash with key value pairs representing variables and values (NOTE: single quotes `'` are incompatible).
 -   `var_file`: (Optional) Set variables in the Terraform configuration from a file.
 Path is relative to `dir`.